 Reporting options: How to file a complaint at Boston College:

 The decision to report sexual harassment, sexual assault, or sexual misconduct is solely up to you.
 Deciding whether or not to report is very difficult for most survivors and may simply not be a step that is possible for you right now.
 However, please know that the University cares about you and has many resources available to help you in the healing process, and we encourage our students to come forward.

 There are three avenues to file a complaint at Boston College:

 Office of Student Conduct: 617-552-3470

-The Office of Student Conduct offers a number of options to students wishing to file a complaint, request a No Contact or Stay Away Order, or learn more about what the investigation process entails.
+The Office of the Dean of Students offers a number of options to students wishing to file a complaint, request a No Contact or Stay Away Order, or learn more about what the investigation process entails.

 The Title IX Coordinator is available to meet with students to ensure that appropriate measures are taken to address complaints and protect the safety and well-being of survivors.

 BC Police are trained and available to respond immediately to Boston College survivors and provide: